 - The Online Store Doesn’t Have Much Functionality – The online store options are limited.
 You don’t get to import or export products on spreadsheets, for example.
 If you’re looking to build an online store, I wouldn’t advise you to go for Jimdo.

-Why is Jimdo the best Squarespace alternative?
+Why is Jimdo?
 If you’re a small business owner and don’t have that much time to build a site, Jimdo would make an excellent option.
 The templates are modern and professional, the editor is easy to use, and the SEO capabilities are pretty decent.

 Gator: One of the most flexible website builders and easy to use